SEC delays decision on fate of $602 million SAC settlement

 Representatives for the SEC did not immediately respond to requests for comment.

 Criminal sentencing guidelines for securities fraud say insider trading victims are nearly impossible to identify, and some have argued it is a victimless crime.
-But over the past decade the SEC has distributed $100 million in settlement money to people identified as victims in 15 insider trading cases.
+But over the past decade the SEC has distributed $100 million in settlement money to people identified as victims in 15 insider trading cases, according to a study by Urska Velikonja, an assistant professor at Emory University School of Law.

 The SEC must now decide by Oct.
 30 whether to set up a fair fund in the SAC case.